piwvh/php-eureka/README.md

 }
 ```

-Then all you have to do is to introduce your custom strategy to `EurekaClient` instance:
+Then all you have to do, is to introduce your custom strategy to `EurekaClient` instance:
 ```php
 $client->getConfig()->setDiscoveryStrategy(new RoundRobinStrategy());
 ```

 ### Local Registry and Caching
-As you know, failure is inevitable, specially in cloud-native
+Failure is inevitable, specially in cloud-native
 or distributed applications.
-So, sometimes Eureka may not be available duo to the failure.
+So, sometimes Eureka may not be available because of failure.
-In this case, we should have a local registry of services to avoid cascading failures.
+In this cases, we should have a local registry of services to avoid cascading failures.

-In the default behaviour, if Eureka is down, the `fetchInstance()` method fails and so
+By default, if Eureka is down, the `fetchInstance()` method fails, so
 the application throws and exception and can not continue to work.
 To solve this
 problem, you should create a local registry in your application.

 There is an interface called `InstanceProvider` which you can make use of.
-You should implement `getInstance()` method of this interface and return instances
+You should implement `getInstances()` method of this interface and return instances
 of a service based on your ideal logic.

 ```php